Gay Adventures in Nice 🏳️🌈

 The Pink Parade (Gay Pride)

 The Pink Parade is the official Pride parade.
-Hundreds and thousands of people flock to the city every summer in all of their gay glory, with tons of drag artists and queer activist groups coming together to celebrate the festivities.
+Thousands of people flock to the city every summer in all of their gay glory, with tons of drag artists and queer activist groups coming together to celebrate the festivities.
+Nice has one of the largest gay scenes in France, outside of Paris, and the annual Pink Parade has been a popular, lively celebration of LGBTQ life in the city since 2004.

 After the parade, the fun continues at the “Pink Drink” party at the front of MAMAC , with awesome DJ sets, singers, and dance acts!